stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 default to Clarity 2, and a new Stacks transaction wire format for publishing smart contracts will allow contract publishers to choose the version that their contract should use.

+Note that the act of adding, changing, or removing a native Clarity function or native Clarity global variable necessitates the creation of a new version of the Clarity language, and must be treated as a breaking change.
+This is because adding, changing, or removing either of these things alters the rules for block validation, which makes these consensus-level changes.
+This SIP proposes introducing a new version of Clarity (Clarity 2) _while also_ preserving the current version of Clarity (Clarity 1).
+This shall not be construed as setting a precedent -- a future SIP may remove the ability to publish new smart contracts with older versions of Clarity.

 ### New method: `stx-account`